fnskye/ESP32PCRemote/README.md

 - Deployment of a lightweight web server hosted directly on the ESP32
 - Solutions for secure, remote access using Tailscale, Ngrok, or Raspberry Pi bridges

-This implementation is particularly suitable for users who seek **reliable remote PC access** without depending on Wake-on-LAN functionality or public IP address availability.
+This implementation is particularly suitable for users who seek **reliable remote PC access** without depending on ***Wake-on-LAN functionality or public IP address availability***.
 By directly simulating the PC’s power button, this method offers compatibility across most standard desktop systems.

-> **Note:** For users who already possess a **Raspberry Pi** with an Ethernet port, the system can alternatively leverage **Wake-on-LAN (WoL)** methods for remote PC activation.
+**Note:** For users who already possess a **Raspberry Pi** with an Ethernet port, you can proceed with **Wake-on-LAN (WoL)** methods for remote PC activation.
 If this applies, you may choose to bypass the relay-based approach and proceed directly to the WoL configuration section.
-> If you are using a lower-cost Raspberry Pi model or a device without LAN support, Ngrok and Tailscale remain viable and effective alternatives — provided that an **always-on host device** is available to relay commands to the ESP32.
+If you are using a ***lower-cost Raspberry Pi model*** or a device **without LAN support**, using an ESP32 and hosting through Ngrok or Tailscale remain viable and effective alternatives — provided that an **always-on host device** is available to relay commands to the ESP32.

 ---

-> **Important:**
+**Important:**
 It is strongly recommended that users review all relevant sections of this guide before starting.
 This ensures compatibility with your hardware and network environment, and provides the context necessary for a secure and stable deployment.
 The instructions and design principles in this repository aim to support both beginner and intermediate developers working on personal automation, smart home integration, or remote IT management tasks.